uclchem/uclchem.github.io/website/docs/modelling_objects.md

 ## The Hot Core

-### Initial Conditions
+### Initial Conditions (Phase 1)
 UCLCHEM typically starts with the gas in atomic/ionic form with no molecules.
 However, this clearly is not appropriate when modelling an object such as a hot core.
 In these objects, the gas is already evolved and there should be molecules in the gas phase as well as ice mantles on the dust.
 To allow for this, one must provide some initial abundances to the model.
 There are many ways to do this but we typically chose to run a preliminary model to produce our abundances.
+In many UCLCHEM papers, we refer to the preliminary model as *phase 1* and the science model as *phase 2*.
+Phase 1 simply models a collapsing cloud and phase 2 models the object in question.

-For this case, we will use `uclchem.model.cloud()` to run a model where a cloud of gas collapses from a density of $10^2 cm^{-3}$ to our hot core density of $10^6 cm^{-3}$.
+To do this, we will use `uclchem.model.cloud()` to run a model where a cloud of gas collapses from a density of $10^2 cm^{-3}$ to our hot core density of $10^6 cm^{-3}$, keeping all other parameters constant.
 During this collapse, chemistry will occur and we can assume the final abundances of this model will be reasonable starting abundances for the hot core.

 ```python